-- Solar electric systems up to 10 kW DC rated capacity for residential customers.
-Rebates for residential systems are capped at 10 kW with the exception of farms and residential tariff non-profits as discussed below.
-This 10kW is a lifetime cap, and includes any rebate paid for a residential project under the CORE program.
-Residential systems greater than 10 kW are eligible for a rebate on the first 10kW provided that Tier 3 energy efficiency incentives are installed and that total annual production is less than net annual consumption for the site. - Solar electric systems up to 50 kW DC per meter for non-residential customers. - Wind systems, where the rebate is based on the expected performance of the system, and is capped at \$51,200 for residential systems.
+- ❖ Solar electric systems up to 10 kW DC rated capacity for residential customers.
+Rebates for residential systems are capped at 7.5 kW with the exception of farms and residential tariff non-profits as discussed below.
+There is a 10kW lifetime cap, and includes any rebate paid for a residential project under the CORE program.
+Residential systems greater than 10 kW are no longer eligible for an REIP rebate, but may participate in the Solar Renewable Energy Certificate Registration Program. - ❖ Solar electric systems up to 50 kW DC per meter for public and non-profit customers that are not using tax advantaged financing are eligible for rebates.
+Rebates for these systems are capped at the first 30 kW of DC capacity for a maximum rebate of \$22,500. - ❖ Wind systems, where the rebate is based on the expected performance of the system, and is capped at \$51,200 for residential systems.
 Non-residential systems are capped at the estimated annual onsite electric use up 1,000,000 kWh of production.
-Wind projects are also eligible for Class 1 REC's. - Bio power systems, where the system size must be less than estimated annual on site electric use and the rebate is capped at 1 MW AC of rated capacity.
-Bio power systems are also eligible for Class 1 REC's. - New construction projects are eligible for REIP rebates, provided they can document that projected annual electric output from their renewable system will not produce more than 100% of their annual consumption, they participate in the NJ ENERGY STAR Homes program, and are in zones designated as in Smart Growth regions.
+Wind projects are also eligible for Class 1 REC's. - ❖ Bio power systems, where the system size must be less than estimated annual on site electric use and the rebate is capped at 1 MW AC of rated capacity.
+Bio power systems are also eligible for Class 1 REC's.

+❖ New construction projects are eligible for REIP rebates, provided they can document that projected annual electric output from their renewable system will not produce more than 100% of their annual consumption, they participate in the NJ ENERGY STAR Homes program, and are in zones designated as in Smart Growth regions.